CHAPTERS 49-51

 The rebels looked at each other.

-“No, they’re very much organic, as far as we can tell,” Ganymede said.
+“No, they’re organic, as far as we can tell,” Ganymede said.
 “Why?”

-Richard and Sue hesitated.
-Sesame shifted from foot to foot, and Richard thought if he or Sue didn’t speak up, the mouse would.
+Richard and Su hesitated.
+Sesame shifted from foot to foot, and Richard thought if he or Su didn’t speak up, the ex-mouse would.

 Richard took a breath.
 Then he told them about organorobotic transference.
 About Sesame’s journey, about Heather.